Caesar's civil war: Spain and Africa

 Following this setback and taking advantage of Pompey's escape east, Caesar marched west to Hispania.
 While in Italy, he assembled a meeting of the rump Senate on 1 April; the turnout was poor.
 There, Caesar repeated his grievances and requested senatorial envoys be sent to negotiate with Pompey; though the motion was passed, nobody volunteered.
 A meeting of the concilium plebis also was called; although Caesar promised every citizen a gift of 300 sestertii and a guarantee of the grain supply, the reception was muted.
-When one of the tribunes, Lucius Caecilius Metellus interposed his veto against Caesar's attempt to raid the state treasury, his veto was either ignored or his life threatened until he backed down.
-This also showed the sham nature of Caesar's supposed casus belli in protecting the rights of tribunes: "the man who had proclaimed that he was championing the rights of the tribunes in January was now as ready as his opponents... [to] threaten one of these magistrates".
-Caesar's raid captured some 15 thousand gold bars, 30 thousand silver bars, and 30 million sestertii, even seizing a special fund kept over the centuries to defend against Gallic attack.
+When one of the tribunes, Lucius Caecilius Metellus interposed his veto against Caesar's attempt to raid the state treasury, Caesar threatened Metellus' life until he gave way.
+Some scholars view the episode as showing the disingenuousness of Caesar's championing of tribunician rights at the start of the civil war.
+The raid captured some 15 thousand gold bars, 30 thousand silver bars, and 30 million sestertii.
+The episode was sufficiently embarrassing that it was omitted from Caesar's Commentaries on the civil war.

-Leaving Mark Antony in charge of Italy, Caesar set out west for Spain.
+Leaving Mark Antony in charge of Italy and the praetor Lepidus in Rome, Caesar set out west for Spain resentful for the embarrassing episodes before the senate and Metellus.
 En route, he started a siege of Massilia when the city barred him entry and came under the command of the aforementioned Domitius Ahenobarbus.
 Leaving a besieging force, Caesar continued to Spain with a small bodyguard and 900 German auxiliary cavalry.
 He arrived in June 49 and at Ilerda he defeated a Pompeian army under legates Lucius Afranius and Marcus Petreius.
 Pompey's remaining legate in Spain, Marcus Terentius Varro surrendered shortly thereafter, putting all of Spain under Caesar's control.

 Concurrent to Caesar's invasion of Spain, he sent his lieutenant Curio to invade Sicily and Africa assisted by Gaius Caninius Rebilus, where his forces were decisively defeated in the Battle of the Bagradas River in August 49 BC.
 Curio was killed in battle.

 Returning to Rome in December 49 BC, Caesar left Quintus Cassius Longinus in command of Spain and had praetor Marcus Aemilius Lepidus appoint him dictator.
 As dictator, he conducted elections for the consulship of 48 BC before using the dictatorial powers to pass laws recalling from exile those condemned by Pompey's courts in 52 BC, excepting Titus Annius Milo, and restoring the political rights of the children of victims of the Sullan proscriptions.
 Holding the dictatorship would have been the only way to avoid giving up his imperium, legions, provincia, and right to triumph while within the pomerium.
 Standing in the same elections he conducted, he won a second term as consul with Publius Servilius Vatia Isauricus as his colleague.
 He resigned the dictatorship after eleven days.
 Caesar then renewed his pursuit of Pompey across the Adriatic.